kuainiao/backups/js_replace_curl/casperjs/docs/faq.rst

 .. note::

-    CasperJS' implementation of ``require()`` differs a bit from the one provided by PhantomJS_, but I personally never encountered any functional difference.
+    CasperJS' implementation of ``require()`` differs a bit from the one provided by PhantomJS_, but I personnaly never really encountered any functional difference.

 .. index:: Versionning